Monthly Tech-Tip from Tony Hansen SignUp

 Can a decal firing melt a glaze?
 Yes!

-Typical zero-boron high temperature glazes will not soften in a 1500F decal firing.
-But low temperature glazes will (especially those high in boron).
-Even middle temperature ones can soften.
-G3806C, for example, is reactive and fluid, it certainly will.
-Even G2926B, which has high Al2O3 and SiO2, has enough boron to soften and sometimes create tiny pits.
-In serious cases they can bubble like the mug on the right.
-Why?
+Typical zero-boron high-temperature glazes will not soften in a 1500F decal firing.
+But low-temperature glazes will (especially those high in boron).
+Even middle-temperature ones, especially those having significant B2O3, can soften.
+G3806C (right), for example, is reactive and fluid, it certainly will.
+Even G2926B, which has high Al2O3 and SiO2, has tiny pits (because of the amount of B2O3 in contains).
+In serious cases, they can bubble like the mug on the right.
+What happened to this one?
 Steam.
-It was in use and had been absorbing water in the months since it was first glaze fired at cone 03.
+It was in use and had been absorbing water in the months since it was first glaze-fired at cone 03.
 The one on the left was not used, but it did have some time to absorb water from the air, it is showing tiny pits in the surface.
-Even if moisture is not present, low fire bodies especially may still have some gases of decomposition to affect the glaze.
-One more thing: Fire the decals at the recommended temperature, often cone 022.
+Even if moisture is not present, on refire low fire bodies continue to generate gases of decomposition that affect glazes.
+Each decal manufacturer has a recommended firing temperature, that is for their decals, not your glaze.

 Slow cooling vs. fast cooling on a cone 6 transparent glaze